kyechou/leagueoflegends/README.md

 ```

 Then install either `leagueoflegends.deb` or `leagueoflegends-ge.deb`.
 Note
+that some people have trouble starting the client with the former, and the
-that the latter requires setting `abi.vsyscall32=0`.
+latter requires setting `abi.vsyscall32=0`.

 ```sh
 sudo dpkg -i <package name>.deb